Shangguan/gemfire-azure/init_scripts/gemfire_validation_doc.md

 ******************************************************************************************************
-Use the following steps to validate your Azure Gemfire deployment.
+Use the following steps to validate your Azure GemFire deployment.
 This is also a good way to get familiar with some of the gfsh cli commands.
 Sample output is included.

 To learn more about GemFire and the cli (gfsh), please reference the following url: http://gemfire.docs.pivotal.io/gemfire/about_gemfire.html
 ******************************************************************************************************
-START: Validate Gemfire
+START: Validate GemFire
    NOTE1: Find your DNS names and IP addresses by looking at /etc/hosts (cat /etc/hosts)
    NOTE2: Replace the DNS names in the following examples with your actual DNS names
    NOTE3: The last section discusses the Web Interface Pulse, and shows how to launch it and login